crfroehlich/blog/content/2017/Currying-Favor-with-Partial-Application-to-get-JavaScript-SQL.md

 metaTitle: "Currying Favor with Partial Application to get JavaScript SQL"
 metaDate: 02/04/2017
 metaDraft: false
-tags: [ "currying", "javascript", "partial application" ]
+tags: [ "currying", "code", "partial application" ]
 ---

 _Editor’s Note: This is an old post from March of 2013, from an old blog.
 Apparently it still gets enough hits to need updating as links have changed.
 Re-posting it here with URL corrections._